 A. As a transfer student (typically at Junior status), you need to apply to MSU as a whole.
 If you declare packaging as your major, your admission will be based on MSU’s requirements, as well as the School of Packaging’s requirements.
 If you meet both, you will be accepted to MSU as a packaging major.
 For packaging, you need to have Calculus 1 and 2, Physics 1, and Chemistry 1.

 Q. Are there scholarships for freshmen/transfer students?

 A. The School of Packaging currently has one scholarship, the Dwight Schmidt Endowed Scholarship, that is specifically for incoming students.
 You will receive an application when the School of Packaging is notified of your acceptance to MSU and your intent of being a Packaging major.
-Incoming students are welcome to apply for our regular School of Packaging scholarships, which are open to any packaging student.
+This application is also used for our regular School of Packaging scholarships, which are open to all packaging student.